noa-vliz/sito/README.md

 ## License

-This software under licensed MIT License.
-Please see [LICENSE](./LICENSE) file
+This software is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.